 TYPE A - GENERAL UNDERSTANDING OF CONCEPTS

 Questions directly test the examinees' ability to correctly and precisely recollect concepts, principles, techniques, and generally accepted practices in contemporary Talent Management.
-The answers to TYPE A questions will reflect examinees' awareness and comprehension of critical Talent Management concepts, elements, and issues as en-shrined in the TMI body of knowledge.
-TYPE A Questions would be facts–based with the answer–options being clear statements – either clearly correct, or incorrect.
-There is only one CORRECT answer to TYPE A questions, and examinees are scored only if the correct options are selected/ checked.
+The answers to TYPE A questions will reflect examinees' awareness and comprehension of critical Talent Management concepts and issues as covered in the TMI body of knowledge.
+TYPE A Questions are facts based with the answer options being clear statements either clearly correct, or incorrect.
+There is only one CORRECT answer to TYPE A questions, and examinees are scored only if the correct options are selected.

 TYPE B - ABILITY TO APPLY UNDERSTANDING & KNOWLEDGE

-Questions directly test the examinees' ability to APPLY and DEPLOY their awareness, understanding, and apprecia-tion of the concepts, principles, and techniques in real–life practice of Talent Management.
-The answers to TYPE B questions will reflect examinees' capacities for critical analysis, judgment, and objectivity in measuring and gauging Talent Management challenges scientifically and devising approaches, plans, and programs to resolve them with accountability and a higher degree of success and effectiveness.
-All TYPE B Questions also have four answer–choices and ONLY one of these four would be INCORRECT.
-The rest of the THREE of these ANSWERS would be principally correct, but they represent varying levels of suitability for the situation expressed in respective questions.
-The best of these THREE answers carries the maximum 10 marks, and the least suitable the least – 5 marks.
+Questions directly test the examinees' ability to apply and execute their awareness and understanding of the concepts and principles in the practice of Talent Management.
+The answers to TYPE B questions will reflect examinees' capacities for critical analysis and judgement in gauging Talent Management challenges.
+Questions will test examinees' abilities to devise strategic approaches, plans and programs to resolve challenges with accountability and a high degree of effectiveness.
+TYPE B questions have four answer choices and ONLY one of these four would be incorrect.
+The rest of the three answers would be correct, but they represent varying levels of suitability for the situation expressed.
+The best of these three answers carries the maximum 10 marks, and the least suitable the least – 5 marks.
 The third correct answer with mid-level suitability carries 7.5 marks.
-Examinees have to choose only ONE of these FOUR answer choices and they are scored 0, 5, 7.5 or 10, depending on their choice of answer–option.
+Examinees must choose only one of these four answer choices and they are scored 0, 5, 7.5 or 10, depending on their choice of answer–option.

 The Objectives and Principles Underlying the Design of TMP™ Exam

-The TMI exams aim at validating the registrants' potential and capacity to effectively perform a breadth of Talent Management roles and functions in complex, large organizations operating within a transnational business/ non–business system.
-The TMI exam system validates this potential through assessing registrants' knowledge about Talent Management theory and practice, and their ability to apply this knowledge to achieve excellence in their per-formance of the roles assigned to them.
-These exams are designed on standards derived from the TMI Standard-ized Knowledge Architecture for Practice Excellence.
-TMI-UKF™ is the capstone TMI framework on which the TMI Body of Knowledge has been fleshed out to redefine the profession of Talent Management in the 21st century.
+The TMI exam aims at validating the registrants' potential and capacity to effectively perform an array of Talent Management functions in complex organizations operating within a transnational system.
+The TMI exam system validates this potential through assessing registrants' knowledge about Talent Management theory and practice and their ability to apply this knowledge to achieve excellence in their performance.
+These exams are designed on standards from the TMI Standardized Knowledge Architecture for Practice Excellence.
+The TMI- Universal Knowledge Framework is the capstone TMI framework on which the TMI Body of Knowledge has been engineered to redefine the profession of Talent Management in the 21st century.

-TMI exams test registrants on their knowledge of the state–of–the–art principles, theories, techniques, tools, and generally accepted practices of Talent Management as laid out in TMI-UKF™.
-These exams expect that individu-als being assessed for their TMI Credentials read the material contained in the TMI Starter Kits and maintain famil-iarity with the latest in Talent Management theory and practice by reading journals and books; attending podcasts of experts; and participating in professional development programs and events.
+TMI exams test registrants on their knowledge of the state of the art principles, theories and generally accepted practices of Talent Management as laid out in the TMI-UKF™.
+These exams expect that individuals being assessed for their TMI Credentials read the material contained in the TMI Resource Kits and maintain familiarity with the latest in Talent Management theory and practice by reading journals and books, listening to podcasts of experts and participating in professional development programs and events.